rharbird/ucl-microbit-robotics-readthedocs/source/forwardAndBack.rst

 -----------------------
 New code
 -----------------------
-We are going to move the code that we have in the ``on button A pressed`` loop into the ``forever`` loop.
-Any code that you put in the ``forever`` loop will keep repeating over and over, as its name suggests.
-Modify your code using these two steps.
+We are going to move some of the code around using these two steps.

 Step 1:
 ^^^^^^
-Move the code to the ``forever`` loop and delete the ``on button A pressed`` loop.
+Any code that you put in the ``forever`` loop will keep repeating over and over as its name suggests.
+Move the code in the ``on button A pressed`` loop to the ``forever`` loop.
+Delete the ``on button A pressed`` loop.
 Your code should now look like this:

 .. image:: pictures/forever.png
   :scale: 60%